gopro/facets-overview-spark/README.md

 ## Design Considerations
-* Need to find a Scala Protobuf generator
+* We need to find a Scala Protobuf generator
-* The python implementation is in loop-mutable and update fasion, we need re-arrange it to use  immutable container and collection fasion
+* The python implementation is in loop-mutable and update fasion, we need re-arrange it to use immutable collection
-Numpy Implementation consider all the data is in Array on the current computer, we need some way to transform data without collect the data into an array
+* Numpy Implementation load all the data is in Array on the current computer, we need some way to transform data without load all data into memory.
-Need to find equivalent Numpy functions such as avg, mean, stddev, histogram
+* We also need to find equivalent Numpy functions such as avg, mean, stddev, histogram
 * The "overview" implementation can be apply to Tensorflow Record (tf.sampels, tf.sequenceSamples), where the data value could be array or array of array of data.
-In this Scala + Spark Implementation, tensorflow record support is leveraging tensorflow/ecosystem/spark-tensorflow-connector, where we can load the TFRecords into spark data frame.
-Then the rest of the implmentation is no difference.
+* In this implementation, we can leveraging tensorflow/ecosystem/spark-tensorflow-connector for tensorflow record support, where we can load the TFRecords into spark DataFrame.
+Once the DataFrame is created, rest of implementation is almost same.
 * We use DataFrame to represent the Feature. this is equivalent the feature array used in the Numpy.
-Efficiency is not the major concern in this first version of design, we may have to pass data in multiple passes.
+* Efficiency is not the major concern in this first version of design, we may have to pass data in multiple passes.

 ## Data Structures